tiepdotme/blog-2/_posts/2020-06-28-top-10-vscode-extensions.markdown

 If you work with Markdown as much as I do (like writing this blog), this is a must have.
 All you need for Markdown (keyboard shortcuts, table of contents, auto preview and more).

+Major features I ❤️

+1. Keyboard shortcuts to stylize text
+2. Adding table of contents and automatically updating it
+3. Printing Markdown to HTML

 ![Markdown All in One](/blog/assets/auto-rename.gif "Toggle Bold")

 Github: https://github.com/yzhang-gh/vscode-markdown